biokg-llm25/biokg-llm/README.md

 ## Proposed Pipeline

 We present an end-to-end pipeline for constructing a biomedical knowledge graph from unstructured drug leaflet data.

-The process begins with data collection, where drug leaflets are scraped from online pharmacies using a web scraper built using Python and converted into machine-readable text.
-This raw data is then processed using a prompt-based approach with an LLM for information extraction, focusing on key drug-related entities and their interrelationships.
-The extracted entities undergo further refinement through NER and relation mapping, ultimately being transformed into nodes and labeled edges.
-These are subsequently post-processed and organized into a CSV format, which serves as the foundation of the knowledge graph.
-[Figure 1](#figure-1-proposed-pipeline) above provides a visual overview of the entire pipeline, illustrating each processing stage from data collection to knowledge graph construction.
+- The process begins with **data collection**, where drug leaflets are scraped from online pharmacies using a Python-based web scraper and converted into machine-readable text.

+- Next, this raw text is processed using a **prompt-based approach with a Large Language Model (LLM)** for information extraction, focusing on drug-related entities and their relationships.

+- Extracted entities are further refined using **Named Entity Recognition (NER)** and **relation mapping**, then transformed into graph nodes and labeled edges.

+Finally, the data is post-processed and organized into a **CSV format**, forming the foundation of the knowledge graph.

+> 📌 *[Figure 1](#figure-1-proposed-pipeline) above shows a visual overview of the pipeline, highlighting each step from raw data collection to graph construction.*

 ## Dataset Description